btj/ogp-notes/drawit_doc_instr.md

 (Documenting which objects are inspected by a method is important for at least two reasons: 1) the caller must ensure that the inspected objects are in a valid state, i.e. their representation invariants hold; 2) in a multithreaded program, no other thread must mutate the inspected objects.)

+#### Defaults

 If no `@mutates` or `@inspects` clause is specified for a given method or constructor, the default is that it may inspect and mutate any object that is not an instance of an immutable class.
 Exception: if an instance method's name starts with `get` or `is`, the default is that it may mutate no object and that it may inspect `this`.

 Each of these clauses takes a comma-separated list of zero or more expressions that should evaluate to an object.
 If an expression evaluates to `null`, it is ignored.

-Obviously, it is an error to specify an instance of an immutable class in a `@modifies` clause.
+Obviously, it is an error to specify an instance of an immutable class in a `@mutates` clause.

+#### Creates clauses

+By specifying an object in a `@creates` clause, you indicate that the object was created during the execution of the method, and furthermore, that the object is distinct from any direct or indirect representation object of any object mentioned in any of the method's `@inspects` or `@mutates` clauses.

+The purpose is to allow the client to conclude that the returned object will not be inspected or mutated by any future method calls that mutate or inspect pre-existing objects.